-How an Organization saved $1 Million on Staff Training by Using HRDQ's Reproducible Training Library
+How an Organization saved $1 Million on Staff Training with HRDQ's RTL

-The Staff Development Unit at the California Department of Corrections & Rehabilitation and California Correctional Health Care Services recognized the need to provide quality training sessions for their staff — yet they had the challenge of implementing an effective training program within a reasonable budget.
+The Staff Development Unit at the California Department of Corrections & Rehabilitation and California Correctional Health Care Services recognized the need to train staff with high-quality training sessions, yet faced the challenge of implementing an effective training program within a reasonable budget.

 The Problem

-The California Department of Corrections team looked at their staff and determined that they needed some breadth and depth to bolster their non-technical training program and they also wanted to provide a "library" of developmental tools that could be launched fairly quickly.
+The California Department of Corrections team reviewed their staff training and determined they needed breadth and depth to bolster their non-technical training program, and they also wanted to provide a "library" of developmental tools that could be launched quickly.

-In order to make the most cost-effective decision on necessary training, the team decided to break down the cost of doing their own training, vs. using HRDQ's Reproducible Training Library (RTL), which contains more than 300 hours of customizable training materials focusing on critical soft skills and is a full curriculum of employee training programs on important topics.
+To make the most cost-effective training decision, the team decided to compare the cost of developing their own program with the cost of using HRDQ's Reproducible Training Library (RTL).
+The RTL offers more than 300 hours of customizable materials focused on critical soft skills, serving as a comprehensive curriculum of employee training on key topics.

 The Process for Picking the Best Solution

-They team looked at the cost of creating their own training compared with purchasing fully-researched training already available, and they noted it was apparent that they would save significant money by purchasing the RTL and modifying it, rather than developing the courses starting from scratch.
+The team compared the cost of creating their own staff training versus purchasing fully researched training already available.
+As a result, they noted they would save significant money by purchasing the RTL and modifying it, rather than developing the courses from scratch.

 The staff development team broke down the cost of creating an entire training program in house – they looked at all working parts, like how based on industry standards, instructor-led training (ILT) development time is estimated at 114 hours per 1 hour of classroom time; eLearning (eL) development time is estimated at 210 hours per 1 hour of level 2 eL time; and how an instructional designer's hourly wage at mid-range would be $34.13.
 They added up the costs: